 How to ask customers for reviews, and actually get them

-If your review volume is thin, the instinct is "our customers do not leave reviews".
-Usually they would: they were just asked at the wrong moment, in a clumsy way, or never clearly asked at all.
+When review volume is thin, the easy story is "our customers do not leave reviews".
+Usually they would have.
+They were asked at the wrong moment, in a clumsy way, or never clearly asked at all.

-Ask too early and the customer has no opinion yet, the product has not arrived or has not been used.
-Ask too late and the moment has passed.
-The window is the days after the customer has actually used the product and formed a view: long enough to have an opinion, soon enough to still care.
+Ask too early and the customer has no opinion yet: the product has not arrived, or has not been used.
+Ask too late and the moment has gone.
+The window opens in the days after the customer has actually used the product and formed a view, long enough to have an opinion, soon enough to still care.

 The ask that works